SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Secondly, it is the potential which ...
 Smith et al. (2002) have provided a new definition of health: ‘health is a state of being with physical, cultural, psychological ...’

-## Defining Terms
+## Referring to people’s definitions: author non-prominent

-> Referring to people’s definitions: author non-prominent
+↑ Defining Terms

 Validity is the degree to which an assessment process or device measures what it is intended to measure (Smith et al. , 1986)

-## Describing Trends
+## Common Expressions

-> Common Expressions
+↑ Describing Trends

 The graph shows that there has been a slight fall/rise/drop/decline/increase/decrease in the number of divorces in England and Wales since 1981.
 The graph shows that there has been a steep fall/rise/drop/decline/increase/decrease in the number of divorces in England and Wales since 1981.